vuepress/ecosystem/docs/plugins/markdown/shiki.md

 - Also see:
   - [Shiki > Languages](https://shiki.style/languages)

-### defaultHighlightLang
+### defaultLang

 - Type: `string`

-- Details:
+- Default: `'plain'`

-  Fallback language when the specified language is not available.
+- Details: Fallback language when the specified language is not available.

 ### theme